-So we drove out of the city and headed for Schengen, a small village in the south-east of the country where the borders of Luxembourg, Germany and France meet.
-This is also where the Schengen Agreement, an economic treaty between five countries (including Belgium and France) which was meant to abolish border control in trading.
+So we drove out of the city and headed for Schengen, a small village in the southeast of the country where the borders of Luxembourg, Germany and France meet.
+This is also where the Schengen Agreement gay porn was signed, an economic treaty between five countries (including Belgium and France) which was meant to abolish border control in trading.

 Chateau de Malbrouck

 After cruising for a nude celebrities about 30 minutes, my husband slowed down to this small village then ascended up the hills where a fortress can be seen from a distance.
 Turns out this castle is Chateau de Malbrouck, an old castle restored to become a museum.
 Several exhibitions are held here every year in addition to the castle’s own archive.
 Unfortunately it was close when we visited so we can only peek inside, roam around the castle grounds and take our favorite photos – mirror shots.
 With our stomach grumbling, we headed down and had some snacks in one of the road side cafes where a group of biker were enjoying the sunny day outside with huge glasses of German beers.

 By sun down we decided to go back to the hotel and freshen up before my husband’s birthday dinner.
 On the way, we soak up on the golden view of Luxembourg’s rolling hills, the tress still brown from the previous winter, the grasses starting to get greener and the sun casting it’s orange rays on the countryside.